camwest5/r-training-intensive/Workshops/2 - Data processing.md

 > “[tidyverse](https://www.tidyverse.org/)”, a meta-package useful for
 > data science: `install.packages("tidyverse")`

-### New project
-[comment] *wonder if we need this, or just build on what happened in the intro?*
-- Click the “File” menu button (top left corner), then “New Project”
-- Click “New Directory”
-- Click “New Project” (“Empty project” if you have an older version of RStudio)
-- In “Directory name”, type the name of your project, e.g. “dplyr_intro”
-- Select the folder where to locate your project: for example, the `Documents/RProjects` folder, which you can create if it doesn’t exist yet.
-- Click the “Create Project” button

 ### Create a script

 We will use a script to write code more comfortably.